Rishabh672003/Programming-Notes/Go/01-helloGo.md

 Instead we should use `go build` to compile production executables.

+To make this executable file run anywhere on your mchine, you can run `go install` which will make this `hellogo` executable file globally available and now anywhere in your system, you can simply run `hellgo` as a shell scrpit!

+This is helpful to make our custom scripts written in go!

 **NOTE:** Once used `go build`, you need to re-compile (`go build`) our code everytime you make changes in our code or else the changes would not be reflected.